- 1. Insurance mobile apps – The future

 - Policy finder: A search engine with selected parameters that helps clients browse all policy options and look for a specific one for their needs.
 These choices should be listed with their corresponding quotes for reference.
 A well-built finder eliminates the need to visit a physical office.

-- File a claim: This feature is what most users look forward to when downloading an insurance app.
+- File a claim: This feature is what most users look forward to when downloading an insurance mobile app.
 They want all procedures to be completed rapidly and easily.
 Via the app, customers should be able to fill in the necessary information and have their cases dealt with instantly.
 Some even expect insurance apps to allow uploading photos of medical documents or incidents as proof instead of an insurer coming to the scene.

 - In-app payments: A built-in payment gateway with which customers will complete transactions within the app or on the company’s website.
 Additionally, insurers can employ an automated recurring payment system to reduce even more time.